cobbzilla/yuebing/README.md

   * All durable data is persisted in the destination bucket; essentially, we use S3 as our database
 * Automatic periodic scanning of source bucket for new media
 * Add and change media metadata; edits are stored on the destination bucket, source media is never modified
 * Configurable output profiles.
-Default is DASH-mp4 with four profiles, supporting quality levels from better-than-HD to super-low bandwidth
+Default is DASH-mp4 with multiple sub-profiles
 * User account info is also stored on the destination bucket, optionally encrypted
   * If encryption key is changed, admin can migrate users to the new key with web admin console